Configure Preservation Lock to Restrict Changes to Retention & Label Policies

 How to Restrict Changes to Retention Policy or Retention Label Policy?

-Before implementing, remember that to apply Preservation Lock on a retention label policy, the labels must contain only items that are mark items as regulatory records.
+Before implementing, remember that to apply Preservation Lock on a retention label policy, the labels must contain only items that are marked as regulatory records.
 You need to remove other types of labels from the label policy to configure this option.

 Get retention policy